AVSLab/basilisk/src/fswAlgorithms/formationFlying/smallBodyWaypointFeedback/smallBodyWaypointFeedback.rst

 User Guide
 ^^^^^^^^^^
-A detailed example of the module is provided in :ref:`scenarioSmallBodyFeedbackControl.py`.
+A detailed example of the module is provided in :ref:`scenarioSmallBodyFeedbackControl`.
 However, the initialization of the module is also shown here.
 The module is first initialized as follows:

 .. code-block:: python